gconnect/election-data-analysis/data-interpretation.md

 - By observing the height of the bars, you can quickly determine the frequency or count of each consensus outcome.
 - The colors differentiate between different types of consensus outcomes.
 In this case, red and blue bars represent different consensus results, such as "Consensus Reached - Yes" and "Consensus Reached - No."

+Given the above interpretation and the bar chart.
+It shows that only about 5% of the of the officials arrived at a consensus level the remaining 95% did not reach consensus.

 ## Graph of the actual data compared to the aggregation of consensus reached

-**Fig** Comparative Analysis of Actual Vote Count and Consensus Vote Count
+**Fig 2** Comparative Analysis of Actual Vote Count and Consensus Vote Count

 ![image](./images/vote_count_comparison.png)